-King’s College is excited to offer both the RN to Bachelor of Science Degree in nursing Program AND the Dual Bachelor of Science Degree through a unique partnership with Luzerne County Community College (LCCC).
+King’s College is excited to offer both the RN to Bachelor of Science Degree in nursing Program AND the Dual Degrees in Nursing (DDN) through a unique partnership with Luzerne County Community College (LCCC).

 RN to BS in Nursing Program

-Graduates of associate degree and diploma programs of Nursing and obtained licensure may enroll in a Bachelor of Science in nursing degree at King’s.
-The BSN degree program requires a minimum of 121 credits and includes 3 graduate credits that may be applied to a Master of Science Degree Program in Nursing.
+Graduates of associate degree and diploma degree programs of Nursing and evidence of licensure in Pennsylvania allows a student to enroll in the Bachelor of Science in Nursing degree at King’s.
+The BS in Nursing degree requires a minimum of 122 credits and includes 3 graduate credits that may be applied to a Master of Science Degree Program in Nursing.
 This program can be completed on a part-time basis and full time with a cohort admission.
 Students will take upper level nursing courses with a focus on leadership and community health.
 The curriculum is consistent with the standards of the Commission on Collegiate Nursing Education (CCNE), the accrediting body for the American Association of Colleges of Nursing (AACN).

 (See Academic Planner here.)

-This new King’s/LCCC Dual Bachelor of Science Degree offers students a seamless route to earning the BS in nursing degree in just four years.
+This new King’s/LCCC Dual Degrees in Nursing (DDN) offers students a seamless route to earning the BS in nursing degree in just four years.
 The program is tailored to the traditional-aged first-year college students seeking a four-year degree in nursing.
 Both King’s and LCCC are well regarded by students interested in careers in the health science fields.
 In fact, a branding study commissioned by the College in 2014 found that King’s enjoys an outstanding reputation among prospective students as a great school for allied health programs.
 The offering of the Bachelor of Science Degree in nursing adds an important new dimension to the College’s allied health portfolio, providing yet another avenue for students interested in careers in health care.

-The 1-2-1 Dual Bachelor of Nursing Degree pathway is based on students doing course work on both campuses.
-The pathway offers a unique dual-degree program that allows students to receive two degrees, an ASN and a BS, in four years.
-Students will spend their first and fourth years at King’s completing their general education and upper level nursing requirements for the Bachelor of Science degree; the middle two years will be devoted to their nursing studies at LCCC, at either the main Nanticoke campus or LCCC’s downtown Wilkes-Barre campus, located just steps away from King’s College.
+The 1-2-1 Dual Degrees in Nursing is based on students doing course work on both campuses.
+The pathway offers a unique dual-degree program that allows students to receive two degrees, an AS and a BS in nursing, in four years.
+Students will spend the first and fourth years at King’s completing the general education and upper level nursing requirements for the Bachelor of Science degree; the middle two years will be devoted to nursing studies at LCCC, at either the main Nanticoke campus or LCCC’s downtown Wilkes-Barre campus, located just steps away from King’s College.
 These courses will include their laboratory courses and clinical studies.
-Additional core courses will be taken at King’s.
-Nursing Program students may participate in King’s NCAA sports and live on the King’s campus throughout the entirety of the program.
+Additional core courses will be taken at King’s during years two and three.
+Nursing students may participate in King’s NCAA sports and live on the King’s campus throughout the entirety of the program.

-At the end of their third year, students may take the National Council Licensure Examination for registered Nurses (NCLEX-RN).
+At the end of the third year, students will take the National Council Licensure Examination for registered Nurses (NCLEX-RN).
 During the final year, students articulate as full-time students into the King's RN-to-BS in Nursing program to complete BS-level nursing courses and any outstanding core courses.
-(The total number of credits required is 121.)
+(The total number of credits required is 128.)

 (See Academic Planner here.)